-This introduction is not part of IEEE Std 1636-2018, IEEE Standard for Software Interface for Maintenance Information Collection and Analysis (SIMICA).
+This introduction is not part of IEEE Std 1636.1-2018, IEEE Standard for Software Interface for Maintenance Information Collection and Analysis (SIMICA): Exchanging Test Results and Session Information via the eXtensible Markup Language (XML).

-Maintainers of complex systems require the ability to capture and share test result and or maintenance action information in a way that supports such activities as performance analysis, post-production product improvement, maintenance process improvement, and diagnostic maturation.
-Principal stakeholders of this project include but are not limited to, maintenance organizations within various Departments/Ministries of Defense, the commercial airlines, the automotive industry, and the telecommunications industry.
-This standard is being developed as a component of the IEEE Std 1636, Software Interface for Maintenance Information Collection and Analysis (SIMICA) family.
+Maintainers of complex systems require the ability to capture and share test result information in a way that supports such activities as performance analysis, post production product improvement, maintenance process improvement, and diagnostic maturation.
+Principal stakeholders of this project include, but are not limited to, maintenance organizations within various Departments/Ministries of Defense, commercial airlines, the automotive industry, and the telecommunications industry.
+This standard is being developed as a component of the IEEE Std 1636TM Software Interface for Maintenance Information Collection and Analysis (SIMICA) project.
 SIMICA's purpose is to specify a software interface for access, exchange, and analysis of product diagnostic and maintenance information.
+Test Result information provides a subset of the data needed to satisfy SIMICIA requirements.